dmlc/xgboost/doc/build.rst

 Makefiles
 =========

-It's only used for submitting R CRAN package and creating shorthands for running linters, performing packaging tasks etc.  So the remaining makefiles are legacy.
+It's only used for creating shorthands for running linters, performing packaging tasks etc.  So the remaining makefiles are legacy.

 Python Package Installation
 ===========================